cu-ecen-aeld/final-project-rajatchaple/docs/adv-driver-2.md

 ![GUI](https://github.com/cu-ecen-aeld/final-project-rajatchaple/blob/main/images/gui.gif)

 This gui assumes that sysfs drivers are implemented.
+(However, dmesg logs can also be used to display reuired data over GUI with few changes)
 To use this application for I2C,
 1) Add I2C command inside init_continuous_write() similar to SPI0_CH0
 2) edit read_from_port() for the required data coversion